 F

-Sets the logging level of the loggers.
-This may be any of the defined logging levels TRACE, DEBUG, INFO, WARN, ERROR.
+Application logging level.
+This may be any of the defined logging levels TRACE, DEBUG, INFO, WARN, ERROR

 F